Acrunam/tomcat-clickstack/README.md

     $  gradlew clean installClickstack distClickstack

-After successful build tomcat8-plugin.zip is created and can be uploaded to the CloudBees platform location by the CloudBees team.
+After successful build tomcat8-clickstack-1.2.3.zip is created under `build/distributions` and can be uploaded to the CloudBees platform location by the CloudBees team.

 # Local development